ninja-ide/ninja-ide-documentation/docs/plugin.rst

 How to create plugins
 =====================

-We recommend that you install and use the oficial plugin called **pluginProject**.
+We recommend that you install and use the official plugin called **pluginProject**.
 That plugin helps you to create the skeleton of all plugins for NINJA-IDE.
 That plugin allows you to test your plugin on NINJA-IDE as well and packages your plugin to share it.
 You can install**pluginProject** from the